 They are, in order:

 Yoga practice in the west is mostly about step number 3, asana, in Patanjali’s sutra.
-I don’t think most people are aware that they are missing 7/8ths of the practice.
-Ashtanga Vinyasa Yoga is a complete system, and as Sri BNS Iyengar likes to point out, it’s Patanjali Yoga!
+I think most people are unaware that they are missing 7/8ths of the practice!
+Ashtanga Vinyasa Yoga is a complete system, and as Sri BNS Iyengar likes to point out, it’s Patanjali Yoga.

 Given the above, practicing Ashtanga Vinyasa Yoga is a more complete practice than what you will typically find in the local stripmall studio.
 Bandha, Ujjayi breath (Pranayama), and Drishti all help us focus (Dharana) and over time they become almost meditative (Dhyana).
 A thoughtful, intention-filled practice then turns into something more than just postures.